Biharis: Caste and ethnic groups

 Bihari society follows a rigid caste system.
 The castes of Bihar are divided into Forward Castes, Other Backward Class, Extremely Backward Caste, Schedule Caste and Schedule Tribes.
 There exists a category among the Schedule Castes called Mahadalit, which was created by the Nitish Kumar government to identify more socio-economic backward groups among the Schedule Castes.
 In October 2023, Government of Bihar released the report of Bihar caste-based survey 2022, it conducted in the same year.
-This was first caste census to be conducted after Indian independence.
+This was the first caste census to be conducted after Indian independence.
 The data published provided an insight into demographic detail of various caste groups of the state.
 It was found in this report that Other Backward Class and Extremely Backward Castes together account for approximately 63% of the population of the state of Bihar.
 The detailed data of the census report titled Bihar me jati adharit janganana (caste based census in Bihar) reveals that the Other Backward Class (OBC) population in the State is 27.1286% while, the Extremely Backward Class (EBC) comprises 36.0148%.
 The Scheduled Caste population in Bihar is at 19.6518% while the Scheduled Tribe population is 1.6824%.
 The General Caste also called Forward Castes are 15.5224% of the total population of the state.